 This siding seems to be a rising trend in the industry lately.
 It’s a product that lasts, comes in a wide variety of textures and colors, and it’s affordable.
 The benefits extend beyond those factors, and when it comes to hardie board siding, there is a long list of pros.

 - Longevity: Most hardie board siding comes with a 50-year, limited transferable warranty.
 This siding is completely rot and insect resistant and can even handle salt spray from the ocean.

 - Appearance: Hardie board siding can be made to mimic just about any other siding material, including wood lap boards, cedar shingles, and wood shake siding.
 Color options are virtually unlimited.
-These colors are typically accompanied by a 10 to 15 year warranty on the finish.
+These colors are accompanied by a 15 year warranty on the finish.